 I’m getting interested in building practical resilience as a way-in to work with the future.
 I’m starting to see this as a key path for coaching people and working with organisations in change.
 We live in uncertain times.
 The future is less clear or easy than I’ve ever seen it.

-Given the climate emergency, given the near-certainty of difficult human times ahead; I’m now finding myself working with my clients to map their futures.
+Given COVID-19, the climate emergency, and the near-certainty of difficult human times ahead; I’m now finding myself working with my clients to map their futures.
 They are trying to work out what to do.
 The climate emergency comes up, especially when people are considering the next generations of people — and their own children — might have to deal with.

 I’m in a personal process with this as well, asking myself the question: